-A straightforward example is the pregnant woman who has a predictable, linear customer buying path from expectant mom to mom of a newborn, mom of a toddler and so on.
+A straightforward example is a pregnant woman who has a predictable, linear customer buying path from expectant mom to, mom of a newborn, mom of a toddler, and so on.
 A less obvious example is a bell-curve path with pet owners who tend to spend more money on special foods when pets are very young and very old, but less money in between those life stages.
 To stick with the pet owner example, you might assume the owner of a big German Shepherd will spend more than the owner of a tiny Chihuahua simply due to size, but owners of tiny dogs tend to spend more on luxury items for their pets.

 Maturing your email marketing program from the basics of automation to the sophistication of customer journeys is both a visual and a programming exercise.
 By building visual journeys, you can visualize a connected experience and look for ways to optimize sections of it as your insight into the customers evolves.
 And with modern tools and tips, even a novice email marketer can build customer journeys that drive long-tail customer engagement.

 To accomplish this, 3 tools are critical:

 - Data management: Without data, and a relational database, engagement is impossible.

 - Orchestration: Visual orchestration of touchpoints is critical to visually and programmatically build experiences and optimize them.

-- Logic-driven personalization: At the end of the day, what you send, say and show in your automated emails must be contextual to the customer.
-This is where personalization technology takes over.
+- Logic-driven personalization: At the end of the day, what you send, say, and show in your automated emails must be contextual to the customer.
+This is where personalization technology takes over targeted emails.

 All three combine to serve as the core of digital customer transformation.